 Bullying Resource Center

-Last updated June 2022
+Last updated July 2026

 About

 Bullying is repeated aggressive behavior that can present in the form of threats, physical assault, and intimidation that is intentional and involves a difference in power and/or strength.
+It is a common experience for many children and adolescents.
+Bullying incidents are repeated, or can be repeated, over time.

 Bullying behavior can be physical, verbal, or electronic.
-Boys tend to use physical intimidation or threats, regardless of the gender of their victims.
+Boys tend to use physical intimidation or threats, regardless of the gender identity of their victims.
 Bullying by girls is more often verbal, usually with another girl as the target.
-Bullying has even been reported in online chat rooms, through e-mail and on social networking sites.
+Bullying has even been reported in online chat rooms, through e-mail, and on social networking sites.

 Children who are bullied experience real suffering that can interfere with their social and emotional development, as well as their school performance.
 Some victims of bullying have even attempted suicide rather than continue to endure such harassment and punishment.
+Perpetrators of bullying are also at risk for suicide, with some studies indicating that being both a victim and a perpetrator of bullying increases risk compared to either alone.

 Choose a topic: